-As you explore Asheville, you'll see a number of sculptures and other pieces of art.
-The “Energy Loop”; the Deco Gecko in Pritchard Park; the murals in the City Hall chambers; the bronze life-size sculpture of Martin Luther King, Jr. at MLK Park; the more than 30 sculptures and plaques along the Urban Trail are all part of Asheville’s public art collection.
+As you explore Asheville, you'll see a number of sculptures and other pieces of art: The “Energy Loop”, the Deco Gecko in Pritchard Park, the murals in the City Hall chambers, the bronze life-size sculpture of Martin Luther King, Jr. at MLK Park, and the more than 30 sculptures and plaques along the Urban Trail are all part of Asheville’s public art collection.

 Public Art Master Plan

-The board meets the fourth Thursday of January, March, May, July, September and November at 4:00 p.m., in the 1st floor conference room of City Hall.
-The normal length of the meeting is one to two hours.
-More about the Public Art & Cultural Commission here.
+The Public Art board meets the fourth Thursday of January, March, May, July, September and November at 4:00 p.m., in the 1st floor conference room of City Hall.
+The meets last 1 -2 hours.

-For more information about Public Art & the Urban Trail contact:
+For more information about the Public Art Cultural Commission you can contact: